thoughtbot/laptop/TESTING.md

 the temp into place to minimize downtime.

-It only publishes boxes that have a different file size locally than what's on s3.
-Unfortunately, s3 does not return an md5sum for large files in a way that'd be easy to compare to a local copy without downloading the entire file.
-So - theoretically - if a new laptopped box had the same size as the immediately previous one, it would not get published to s3.
+It only publishes boxes that have a different file size locally than what's on S3.
+Unfortunately, S3 does not return an md5sum for large files in a way that'd be easy to compare to a local copy without downloading the entire file.
+So - theoretically - if a new Laptop'ed box had the same size as the immediately previous one, it would not get published to S3.
 This seems fairly unlikely, given that we're dealing with an entire operating system.

 ## Removing a deprecated release